Megamouth shark: Reproduction

 Reproduction is ovoviviparous, meaning that the young sharks develop in eggs that remain within the mother's body until they hatch.
 Tissue samples were obtained from twenty-seven megamouths caught in a two-year period off the Hualien coast (eastern Taiwan), and two caught in Baja California, Mexico, and samples taken from GenBank to perform a population genetic analyses of the megamouth shark; the results indicated no genetic diversity between populations found in different geographical locations, which indicates the species forms a single, highly migratory, interbreeding population.
+Fishermen encountered and recorded two megamouth sharks on September 11, 2022— the first instance multiple members of the species were caught on camera at once.
+In the footage, the male shark closely followed the female shark, trailing underneath her.
+While unclear, it's possible that the footage documented potential courtship behavior of the megamouth shark as trailing is associated with pre-copulatory behavior in other closely related shark species.